johan-suresh/glide-swe-interview/FIXES.md

 The fix also:
 - Accepts cards with 13-19 digits (supporting Visa 13-digit, Amex 15-digit, and standard 16-digit cards)
 - Validates on both frontend (immediate feedback) and backend (security)

+> **Note:** This fix also resolves **VAL-210: Card Type Detection**.
+The old code only accepted cards starting with "4" (Visa) or "5" (Mastercard), rejecting valid cards from American Express (34, 37), Discover (6011, 65), JCB, Diners Club, and others.
+The Luhn algorithm is card-type agnostic—it validates the mathematical checksum regardless of card network, so all valid cards are now accepted.

 #### Preventative Measures